Political Science Major, Comparative Politics Specialization

 Senior Thesis

 The department encourages students to pursue independent research by working toward a senior thesis.
 Students admitted to this program work closely with a faculty advisor for a full calendar year, beginning at the end of their junior year.
-Students writing a senior thesis receive 6 units of credit for two semesters of work by enrolling in Pol Sci 415 Senior Thesis Research.
+Students writing a senior thesis receive 6 units of credit for two semesters of work by enrolling in POLSCI 4900 Senior Thesis Research.
 However, this credit does not count toward the completion of the political science major.
 Although there is no grade point average requirement for writing a senior thesis, an application is required.
 For more information, contact the department office.
 All majors may apply.

 To qualify to write a senior thesis, students must do the following: